Understanding the Insurance Underwriting process

 Previously if you were diagnosed with either HIV or Diabetes, that was a barrier to getting any form of life insurance

 If you have ever applied for a life insurance policy, you may or may not have come across the term underwriting.
 While you may not be aware of what this term means, it does have a very important effect on your insurance application.

 Insurance Underwriters are the people who decide whether to accept or reject an individual's application for an insurance policy.

-In the same way, different types of jobs have different levels of risks, not every person presents the same degree of risk to an insurance company.
+In the same way, different types of jobs have different levels of risks, not every person presents the same degree of risk to a life insurance company.
 That's where underwriting comes in.

 For example, if you're 30 years old and in good health, you would be considered at a significantly lower risk of suffering an early death than someone who is 60 years of age with a poorly managed health condition.
 While there are no certainties in life and a younger person could die earlier than an older person, life insurance is based on calculable risk and that is exactly what underwriters do.